 The Federal Pell Grant Program provides need-based grants to low-income undergraduate, degree-seeking students who had not already obtained a bachelor’s degree.
 The amount depends on your financial need, costs to attend school, status as a full-time or part-time student, and plans to attend school.

 The Federal Supplemental Educational Opportunity Grant Program provides need-based grants to help low-income undergraduate, degree-seeking students with exceptional need to finance the costs of postsecondary education.

 For need-based students who qualify, the Federal Work-Study Program provides students with part-time jobs to help meet their financial need and offer work experience on campus and in the community.
 Eligibility for work-study and other federal programs is based upon the FAFSA, which must be filed annually.

-Even if you do not qualify for a federal or state grant, you may still be eligible for a need-based assistance from the College.
+Even if you do not qualify for a federal or state grant, you may still be eligible for a need-based assistance from Florida Southern College.

-$2,500 per year awarded to graduates of Lakeland High School with proven financial need, this scholarship awards up to $10,000 over four years.
+Awarded to Lakeland High School graduates with proven financial need.
 Candidates must have proven financial need.
 Preference is given to students pursuing English or education majors.